jtangelder/react-flux-backbone/README.md

 react-flux-backbone
 ===================

-React with the Flux architecture, combined with the power of Backbones collections and models.
-I guess it's implementation #123098123 on the web right now...
+React with the Flux architecture, combined with the power of Backbone's collections and models.
+Goal of this project is to create a kind of bootstrap for a React application with the given tools.

 ````
 npm install webpack -g